 Ariana Grande Net Worth

-Ariana Grande net worth: Ariana Grande is an American singer, songwriter and actress who has a net worth of $180 million.
+Ariana Grande is an American singer, songwriter and actress.
+Ariana Grande's net worth is $200 million.
 She is one of the highest-paid and most-popular celebrities on the planet at the moment.
 As of this writing, Ariana has more than 210 million followers on Instagram alone.
 She has roughly 25 million followers on TikTok, 80 million followers on Twitter and 48 million subscribers on YouTube.

 Grande was born in Boca Raton, Florida on June 26, 1993.
 She began studying voice and acting while in elementary school.
 In Florida, she performed as part of the Little Palm Theatre for Young People, and then for the Fort Lauderdale Children's Theater.